Rikemannen/obsidian-sync/Journal/September 24 2025.md

 I am now at home and im writing this, i didnt eat anything except went right up BUT i did start a print for that guy's things.
 Im halfway done, or even more idk.
 Ima play rt3 now :P

 I have now played a lot of rt3, i rebuilt my restaurant to make it even bigger, i have all the bottom floor expansions now.
 I also put out a bunch of tables, well not many but all i could (except for small ones).
 I had like 20k as my highest, then bought expansions and went down to just a few k.
 My biggest check from one table was >300.
 Idk what else to write, i am going to sleep now (soon).

+Btw we ate meatballs and potatoes today.
+I also finished that puzzle thing.